Trace methods for coHochschild homology: Introduction

 \subsection{Vista}

 The present paper is the first step of a program to extend the Dennis trace $K(R)\rightarrow \THH(R)$ to the coalgebraic setting.
 Our results propose natural candidates for the algebraic $K$-theory of a coalgebra.
-The Hess--Shipley identification $K(\Sigma^\infty_+ \Omega X)\simeq K((\comod_{X_+}^\mathrm{hf})_{H\mathbb{Z}_*})$ suggests that these new $K$-theories for coalgebras ``deloop" the usual algebraic $K$-theories of rings.
+The Hess--Shipley identification in \cite{HSwaldausen} suggests that these new $K$-theories for coalgebras ``deloop'' the usual algebraic $K$-theories of rings.
 In fact, given any ring spectrum $R$, its bar construction $BR$ is a coalgebra and modules over $R$ are equivalent to certain comodules over $BR$ under a Koszul duality \cite{gijs}.
 Therefore, obtaining computational tools to determine the algebraic $K$-theories of a coalgebra can shed new light on the usual $K$-theory of rings.

-In forthcoming work with Agarwal and Mehrle, the second author intends to extend the traces of Theorems \ref{thm: first trace} and \ref{Thm: second trace} to higher levels
+Additionally, in forthcoming work with Brazelton, Calle, Chan, and Keenan, the second author intends to extend current methods in this paper to the bicategory of bicomodules over the coalgebra spectrum $\Sigma^\infty_+ X$.

-These higher traces are built by extending our notion of cotraces $V\rightarrow \mathcal{M}_n^c(C)$ on \textit{co-matrices} introduced in this paper.